-The financial statements of the company for the years ended December 31, 2024 and 2023 were authorized for issue in accordance with a resolution of the Board of Directors on March 21, 2025.
+The consolidated financial statements of the company and its subsidiaries ("the Group") for the years ended December 31, 2024 and 2023 were authorized for issue in accordance with a resolution of the Board of Directors on March 21, 2025.

 3. Newly issued or revised standards and interpretations